 Zemana AntiMalware will now scan your computer for malicious files.
 This process can take a few minutes.

 When Zemana AntiMalware has finished it will display a list of all the malware that the program found.
 Click on the “Apply Action” button to remove the malicious files from your computer.

 When the malware removal process is complete, Zemana AntiMalware may need to restart your computer.
 Click on the “Reboot” button to restart your computer.

-STEP 5: Reset the browser settings to their original defaults
+STEP 5: Reset the browser settings to remove redirects and browser hijackers

-If your browser still is being redirected to the “Adobe Flash Player is out of date” pop-up ads, we will need to reset the web browser settings to their original defaults.
+If your Windows computer is still being redirected to malicious sites or you see pop-ups, we will need to reset the web browser settings to their original defaults.
 This step should be performed only if your issues have not been solved by the previous steps.

 Chrome’s “Settings” should now be displayed in a new tab or window, depending on your configuration.
-Next, scroll to the bottom of the page and click on the “Advanced” link (as seen in the below example).
+Next, scroll to the bottom of the page and click on the “Advanced” link.

-Chrome’s advanced settings should now be displayed.
 Scroll down until the “Reset and clean up” section is visible, as shown in the example below.
-Next, click on the “Reset settings to their original defaults” button.
+Click on “Reset settings to their original defaults“.

 A confirmation dialog should now be displayed, detailing the components that will be restored to their default state should you continue on with the reset process.
 To complete the restoration process, click on the “Reset Settings” button.

 To reset Firefox and remove malicious browser extensions or browser hijackers, follow these steps: